Discover more from Thoughts on Writing

 But it suits everyone to pretend it is.
 The founders may not believe it, but they know you need this stuff to attract idealistic employees, and it boosts their personal brands at TED conferences.
 The supposedly idealistic employees may not believe it, but they know it sounds better when they’re talking to their friends or their next employer.
 The press may not believe it, but they know it’s part of the story the industry wants to tell itself.
 The investors may not buy it, but they know other people will, and that’s all that counts.

 And so on.
 It’s a hazy fiction that allows people to think well of themselves, even as their decisions are driven by commercial incentives.
-The defining dynamic of Tech Valley is this outward belief in brand purpose, allied to an inward focus on venture capital and IPO, where you just have to get enough people to believe in your story for enough of the time.
+The defining dynamic of Silicon Valley is this outward belief in brand purpose, allied to an inward focus on venture capital and IPO, where you just have to get enough people to believe in your story for enough of the time.
 IPO is the cashing out of brand purpose.

 Mark Zuckerberg is the supreme example – brand purpose is the wind beneath his hydrofoil board.
 But we all live in Zuckerberg’s world.
 I believe passionately that, each time we lend credibility to brand purpose as a concept, another corporate sociopath gets their wings.
 It’s time to stop feeding this narrative that has dominated the last decade.
 Turn off the dry ice machine that provides the corporate atmospherics.
 See the world as it is.